azizketari/covid19_ISMIR/README.md

 # COVID-19 public dataset on GCP from cases in Italy
-> by the Italian Society of Medical and Interventional Radiology (ISMIR)
+> Medical notes and entities from TRUE patient cases publicly available on BigQuery and Datastore!

 This repository contains all the code required to extract relevant information from pdf documents published by ISMIR and store raw data in  a relational database and entities in a No-SQL database.